Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 locations between executions.
 By default, all tool bars are visible at the top of the main window, and a selection of secondary views are docked to the left and right of the video view.

+In addition to video-related items described in the next section, the status bar also shows the status of any active video, track or descriptor sources.

 Video Playback
 ==============